anfide/GettingCleaningData_CourseProject/README.md

 The data set at the end of step 4 is built with a juxtaposition of the starting data files.
 See the very good picture provided by TA David Hood in the forum post https://class.coursera.org/getdata-016/forum/thread?thread_id=50#comment-333

-The scripts operates as follows:
+The script operates as follows:
 * downloads and unzips the starting data set, if it's not already present in the working directory
 * loads features.txt in a data.table named features.
 * loads a data table named wanted_features with just the features containing a mean or a standard deviation (which are assumed to be those with a name of the form <i>XXXX</i> + one of "mean"/"std"/"meanFreq" + <i>(function parameters)</i>).
 The wanted_features data.table is used later for tasks #2 and #4